 It takes strength to get help.

-If you are active duty military, a veteran, or a first responder, you know you have strength to do what it takes.
+If you are active duty military, a veteran, a first responder or other high-risk frontline professional, you know you have strength to do what it takes.
 Maybe you also know that men and women in uniform often don’t get the mental health treatment they need, when they need it.

 We want to change that.

 Help for Heroes® provides treatment and therapy specifically geared for people who routinely face trauma, physical and mental stress, and life-threatening situations.
 We offer many paths to recovery, including post-traumatic stress disorder (PTSD) treatment, substance abuse treatment, and medication management.